-В. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N □ Statement of Housing Needs and Strategy for Addressing Housing Needs □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Operation and Management. □ Grievance Procedures. □ Homeownership Programs. □ Community Service and Self-Sufficiency Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Asset Management. □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): (c) The PHA must submit its Deconcentration Policy for Field Office review.
+B. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
+Y N Statement of Housing Needs and Strategy for Addressing Housing Needs □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Operation and Management. □ Grievance Procedures. □ Homeownership Programs. □ Community Service and Self-Sufficiency Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Asset Management. □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): (c) The PHA must submit its Deconcentration Policy for Field Office review.
 B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N В.3 Civil Rights Certification.
+Y N A hope VI or Choice Neighborhoods.
+Mixed Finance Modernization or Development.
+Demolition and/or Disposition.
+Designated Housing for Elderly and/or Disabled Families.
+Conversion of Public Housing to Tranat-Based Assistance.
+Conversion of Public Housing to Project-Based Assistance under RAD.
+Occupancy by Over-Income Families.
+Occupancy by Police Officers.
+Non-Smoking Policies.
+Project-Based Vouchers.
+Units with Approved Vacancies for Modernization.
+Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
+If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan. В.З Civil Rights Certification.
 Form HUD-50077, PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.

 B.4 Most Recent Fiscal Year Audit.
 Were there any findings in the most recent FY Audit?
-Y N □ (b) If yes, please describe: During the 2019 audit it was noted that the Authority overcharged the LIPH program for central maintenance cost in 4 of 25 transactions selected.
+Y N ⊠ □ (b) If yes, please describe: During the 2019 audit it was noted that the Authority overcharged the LIPH program for central maintenance cost in 4 of 25 transactions selected.
 There were questioned costs of \$118.00.
 B.5 Progress Report.
-Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan. В.6 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N B.7 Certification by State or Local Officials.
-Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan. В.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A \Boxed{\textstyle \Boxes \Boxes Bases} (b) If yes, please describe: RRHA currently has an approved Corrective Action Plan (CAP) outlining the corrective action plans that it will initiate to address unit condition deficiencies identified during the REAC Quality Control Physical Assessment Subsystem (PASS) inspections.
-C. Statement of Capital Improvements.
+Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
+B.6 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
+Y N Y N N N N N N N N N N N N N N B.7 Certification by State or Local Officials.
+Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+B.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
+Y N N/A Image: Ima C. Statement of Capital Improvements.
 Required for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 C.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
-See HUD Form - 50075.2 approved by HUD on 11/06/2020 (see attached)
+See HUD Form - 50075.2 approved by HUD on 05/18/2021 (see attached)